goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon doesn't understand why every number system is technically base 10.", "Brandon can't figure out what Scotty doesn't know.", "Brandon wouldn't give a Honda Civic to know the meaning of Stonehenge.", ];
+        "Brandon doesn't understand why every number system is technically base 10.", "Brandon can't figure out what Scotty doesn't know.", "Brandon wouldn't give a Honda Civic to know the meaning of Stonehenge.", "Brandon struggles with lyrical analysis of Darude Sandstorm.", "Brandon is saving his V-Bucks for a Miss Piggy leopard print skin.", ];

     function bfactGen() {